 These banana muffins are incredibly moist, perfectly crumbly, loaded with fiber, low in fat and completely plant-based!
-You will never want to try any other banana muffin recipe again as this one hits all the marks for your taste buds and your health, and if you have kids, they too will gobble these up!
+You will never want to try any other banana muffin recipe again as this one hits all the marks for your taste buds and your health, and if you have kids, they too will gobble these down!

 Prep Time: 15-20 minutes